panda-monium: hot and sour soup

 2 tbsp boullion

 Bring chicken broth to a simmer in a large saucepan.

 Add soy sauce, mushrooms, chili-garlic sauce, and white pepper.
 Make sure you have white pepper, as black pepper doesn't give it the same taste.
 Simmer for five minutes.

 Combine cornstarch with cold water and stir until smooth.
 Add cornstarch mixture to hot soup and stir well.
 Simmer until soup is thickened.
 You can use flour if you like, but you may have to cook the soup a bit longer to get rid of the flour-y taste.

 Beat eggs in a bowl and pour into soup.

 Add tofu strips, water chestnuts, bamboo shoots, and any other ingredients.
 Stir well and remove from heat.

 Add white vinegar and sesame oil.
-You may need to adjust seasonings at this point.
+This is when you get to play around with the seasonings.
 We found that the soup lacked body, so we added some boullion and some sugar to balance out the vinegar.